-Tracie Addy, Ph.D., M.Phil. is the Howard Hughes Medical Institute Program Director at the Yale Center for Teaching and Learning.
-Tracie brings expertise and passion in STEM teaching and learning to the CTL.
-She graduated with distinction with a B.S. in biology from Duke University.
-She obtained her M.Phil. in Experimental Pathology from Yale University, and Ph.D. in science education from North Carolina State University.
-Prior to arriving at the Center, she taught undergraduate biology for 10 years and managed the assessment programs at the Yale School of Medicine Teaching and Learning Center.
+Tracie Addy, Ph.D., M.Phil. is the Associate Director of Faculty Teaching Initiatives at the Yale Center for Teaching and Learning.
+Tracie brings expertise and passion in teaching and learning to the CTL.
+She graduated with distinction with a B.S. in Biology from Duke University.
+She obtained her M.Phil. in Experimental Pathology from Yale University, and Ph.D. in Science Education from North Carolina State University.
+Prior to arriving at the Center, she taught undergraduate biology as a faculty member and managed the assessment programs at the Yale School of Medicine Teaching and Learning Center.

 In her current role, Tracie works in partnership with faculty and departments on their teaching initiatives.
 She is a board member of the New England Faculty Development Consortium which runs two yearly regional conferences around teaching and learning, and provides networking opportunities.
 Tracie has expertise in writing and implementing case studies in the classroom, and publishes scholarly work on teaching and learning.
 She runs STEM outreach initiatives for youth and adults and mentors students from groups historically underrepresented in STEM fields.
 The CTL is a great environment for Tracie to further the teaching development of faculty from diverse disciplines.